AlexFalappa/hmagen/README.md

 Future enhancements
 ----
-* Option to wrap generated GetRecordsResponse in SOAPV1.1 or SOAPV1.2 envelopes (do not use xml binding but operate directly on text if possible)
 * More `EOProduct` metadata attributes
 * Option to link thumbnail and quicklook attributes (same index in the list of values)
 * Reduce `EOProduct` tab cluttering separating optical, radar and atmospheric attributes in different tabs